ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Repositories.md

 1. The repo is created!
 It's now time to protect the main branch.

 ### 2. Add Branch Protection
-It's recommended to protect the `main` branch and use [Pull Requests (PR)](https://learn.microsoft.com/en-us/azure/devops/repos/git/pull-requests?view=azure-devops&tabs=browser) for any changes to the repos.
+It's recommended to protect the `main` branch and use pull requests for any changes to the repos.

 These settings could also be set at the AzDO Project level.